A tribute to my wonderful friend Ebow Graham of Foreign Beggars

 Ebow called me last Saturday.
 He often did this with his closest friends, despite his busy global touring schedule as MC Metropolis in the acclaimed UK hip-hop group Foreign Beggars.
 He did it just to check in, to see if you were OK, to catch up.
 He talked about how he’d turned into a mean tarot card reader and how excited he was for people to hear his first solo record under his producer moniker Elliott Yorke.

 Less than a week later, at the age of 40, Ebow passed away unexpectedly.
 We were friends for 18 years.
-I never imagined that I would have to honour him by writing this tribute.

 As a rapper in Foreign Beggars, Ebow’s poetic lyricism and unique baritone voice influenced some of the most esteemed hip-hop and bass music producers of the past two decades.
 I became friends with Ebow and fellow Foreign Beggars founding member Pavan Mukhi (aka Orifice Vulgatron) in my late teens.
 We shared a large and tight-knit friendship group in London, spending our messy youths bound together by our collective love for music.